 Unlike many American cities, compact Boston is very walkable, and what better way to begin your explorations than by stepping out on the Freedom Trail.
-This 21/2 mile red-lined route, which begins at the Boston Common Visitor Centre, provides a stroll through history and takes in 16 significant sites, each one an authentic treasure.
+This 2.5 mile pedestrianised red-lined route, which begins at the Boston Common Visitor Centre, provides a stroll through history and weaves its way past 16 significant sites, each one an authentic treasure.

 Don't miss USS Constitution, or "Old Ironsides" as she's known, which launched in 1797 and is the oldest commissioned warship afloat.
 History is also embraced at the Boston Tea Party Ships & Museum.
 At this multi-sensory museum, you'll be transported back in time and can even take part in the famous Boston Tea Party event that forever changed the course of American history - throwing tea overboard!
 Also, not to be missed is Faneuil Hall, dubbed the 'Cradle of Liberty", a meeting place of patriots and revolutionaries during the 18th and 19th centuries, or the Old State House, which is now a museum with lots of interesting displays.

 More recent history has been recreated at the John F Kennedy Presidential Library & Museum with period settings from the White House and numerous exhibits creating a stirring account of Kennedy's thousand days in office.
 Other notable museums include the Museum of Fine Arts, Museum of Science, Boston Children's Museum and the Museum of Natural History.

 If travelling with children, a must-see is the New England Aquarium, which features sharks, penguins, seals and over 2,000 other species of aquatic life; and when you need an escape from urban life head to either Boston Common, the oldest public park in America, or Boston's Public Garden for a leisurely stroll or a voyage on one of its Swan Boats.